Introduction and comments in Slovenian

-Traditional music of Slovenians from Raba River region.
+Traditional music of Slovenes in Prekmurje (River Mura) region.
 Recordings made by Béla Vikár.

-Comments to the recordings are written by Dr Marija Klobčar.
+Comments to the recordings are written by Marija Klobčar, PhD.

-The area between the Mura and Rába Rivers to which the Csendlak recordings belong is marked by the Prekmurje dialect, which had already had a centuries-old tradition as the literary language at the time of the recordings.
-The recorded songs thus show, on the vocabulary and lexical level, the effects of neighbouring dialects and languages which the Prekmurje Slovenes encountered during their seasonal work, and the modest influences of the standard Slovene language, which they came across through Slovene literature during the process of increasing Hungarization.
+The area between the Mura and Rába Rivers – where the Tišina (Csendlak) recordings also belong – is marked by the Prekmurje dialect, which, at the time of the recording, had already had a centuries-old tradition as a regional literary language.
+The recorded songs, thus, show on the level of both phonetics and vocabulary the effect of neighbouring dialects and languages which the Prekmurje Slovenes encountered during their seasonal work, and the modest influence of the standard Slovene language, which they came across through Slovene literature.

 001. Marko skače